 1) Select the Orders dataset on the Data Source tab.

 2) Select Source Data.
-The Export Periodicity depends on your needs: if the report is a one-time analysis or if it needs to be refreshed daily.
+The Export Periodicity depends on your needs: if this is a one-time analysis or if it needs to be refreshed daily, choose accordingly.

-3) Select the metrics selected below.
+3) Select the same metrics as below.
 You can also add more if needed.

-4) The next steps: attribution model, filters and date range; depending on your needs.
-If you are not sure what each of the tabs means, it is described in more detail in this tutorial.
+4) The next steps: attribution model, filters, and date range depend on your needs.
+If you are not sure what each of these tabs mean, they are described in more detail in this tutorial.